ibm-security-intelligence/visualizations/offense_visualizer/README.md

 HOW TO DEPLOY
 ===========

+Method 1, Deploy As App ( 7.2.6 and later only ):

+Copy the files to a machine, and run the package_as_app.sh script.
+The script will prompt you for the QRadar console IP address, as well as the password for the 'admin' user.
+It will then deploy the visualization as new tab in QRadar.

+Method 2, Manual ( pre 7.2.6 ):

 To deploy the sample, copy all of the files in this directory (using SCP) to your QRadar server into the location /opt/qradar/webapps/console/offense_visualizer.
 You can then access the sample at the following URL: https://[QRadar IP]/console/offense_visualizer/visualizer.html - feel free to bookmark this URL for quick reference.

 LICENSE
 ===========